syntax53/MMUD-Explorer/README.md

 -UP: hardcoded item #s 68 & 100 (dragger & quarterstaff) as usable by "limited" weapon classes as is in the DLL

 Monsters:
 -NEW: new field (from NMR v1.7.1+ exports) for reporting and evaluating monster energy & attacks accurately
 -UP: added coloring to health
+-UP: columns on monster list: added lairs, (and for NMR v1.8+ exports): average damage, and "scripting value" which is (EXP/(DMG+HP))*Lairs
 -FIX: min/max spell damage was sometimes incorrect if the cast level was outside the spells min/max level caps

 Rooms:
--NEW: Expanded map to 40x40!
-Added options for 30x40 and 40x40.
+-NEW: Expanded map to 50x50!
+Added options for 30x50 and 50x50
+-NEW: Added options to external map to mark shops or room spells
+-UP: Added option to external map to permit the drawing duplicate rooms
+-FIX: Fixed presets, consider resetting them.
+Removed the feature that stores them specific to database

 v1.70 (02/18/2008) - By Ghaleon